 Students must consult with their school and/or academic program to confirm the definition of full-time enrollment and make sure to enroll in the appropriate number of credits to be in full-time status.

-- Undergraduate students must enroll in a minimum of 12 credits per semester to be considered in full-time status.
+- Undergraduate students must enroll in a minimum of 12 credits per semester to be considered in full-time status except when fewer credits are required to complete the program in the final term of study.

 - Graduate students must follow their program’s requirements to remain in full-time status.
-In most cases, full-time is 9 or 12 credits per semester or term.
+Full-time is 9 credits per semester/term, but some programs may expect you to enroll in more credits to stay on track for graduation.
 Students should check with their program for specific requirements.

 Special Enrollment Circumstances